Dandan-star0/Dandan-star0.github.io/Outreach.md

   <img src="/assets/images/habitable-3.jpg" alt="Team at HITS">
 </div>

-**Project Highlights:**
+---

+## 🌟 Project Highlights:
 - Awarded €10,000 in the *Wissenschaft im Dialog* competition for the Year of Science “Our Universe”.
 - Workshop held with game-developer partners and testing events with school students in Heidelberg.
-- Designed to teach players about exoplanets, habitability, mass transfer, and climate change in an interactive format.
+- Designed to teach players about exoplanets, habitability, and climate change in an interactive format.

----

-## 🧩 My Role & Contributions

-- Conceptualised key physical mechanisms for the game, linking stellar evolution, binary interactions, and habitability.
-- Co-led public testing sessions in Heidelberg with schools and outreach centres.
-- Helped translate complex scientific ideas into accessible, engaging gameplay.

 ---